rinnocenti/innocenti-openlock/README.md

 * A trap is considered disarmed when the "Action Type" field of the lock is empty, otherwise it is considered an active trap.

 # Future Features
-* Improve DC settings on items
 * Expand to Close doors.
-* Major check failures (<5) can break the items involved or set a trap.

 # Support
-If you like this module and would like to help or found a bug or request new features call me on discord or create a issue here.
+If you like this module and would like to help or found a bug or request new features call me on discord @Innocenti#1455 or create a issue here.

 # License
 This Foundry VTT module, writen by Innocenti, is licensed under a Creative Commons Attribution 4.0 International License.

-This work is licensed under Foundry Virtual Tabletop EULA - Limited License Agreement for module development v 0.1.6.